C.J. Abrams Player Props: Nationals vs. Brewers

 The Washington Nationals and C.J.
-Abrams, who went 2-for-3 last time in action, battle Corbin Burnes and the Milwaukee Brewers at Nationals Park, Monday at 7:05 PM ET.
+Abrams (.359 slugging percentage over his past 10 games, including one homer), take on starting pitcher Freddy Peralta and the Milwaukee Brewers at Nationals Park, Tuesday at 7:05 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3) against the Mets.
+In his previous game he had a one-hit showing (1-for-3) against the Brewers.

 C.J.
 Abrams Game Info & Props vs. the Brewers